Do you know how lucky I am to be here today?

 Last summer was a nightmare!
 I’m not certain how I made it through.

 Every morning I would wake up, and have to pick up all the words that escaped while I was snoring.
 Words were falling out of my pockets when I walked down the supermarket aisles.
 They burst from my wallet at the Italian restaurant.
 Hippopotamus and rhinoceros blasted from my nose when I sneezed in the library!
 It was terrible!
-I had to keep picking up all my lost words.

 Eventually, I decided I needed to fix the problem once and for all!
 I bought some super glue and stuck all the words to myself.
-I had tragedy and failure glued to my knees, escape and insanity attached to the back of my head and delusion stuck on the end of my nose!
-I even tried attaching disaster and trouble onto my eyelids, but then I couldn’t see, or move, so I had to think of a better solution.
+I had hospitality and emergency glued to my knees, confusion and laughter attached to the back of my head and delusion stuck on the end of my nose!
+I even tried attaching catastrophe and refrigerator onto my eyelids, but then I couldn’t see, or move.
+I had to think of a better solution.
+So, instead, I held all the words in like a shaken-up soda can dictionary, ready to explode!

 “Let’s get ramen.”